National Pollutant Discharge Elimination System Permit

 The Health Department inspected 99 industries that met the requirements to have an industrial inspection (see Figure 7 ).

 The City and the University of Lincoln Civil Engineering College developed and implemented a monitoring program which focused on the Antelope Creek watershed and the known pollutants associated in the Antelope Creek watershed (e.g. e-coli, total suspended sediments, nutrients, selenium).
-The water quality monitoring took place at 11 locations in Antelope Creek (see Figure 8 ).
+The water quality monitoring took place at 11 locations in Antelope Creek.
+Final results from the Antelope Creek Study are available in this year’s full annual report.
+If you wish to view the report, it is available by contacting Watershed Management.